Polish cuisine: After World War II

 After the end of World War II, Poland became a communist country which joined the Warsaw Pact.
 Some restaurants were nationalized.
-The communists envisioned a net of lunch rooms called "bufet" for the workers at various companies, and milk bars for the public.
+The communists envisioned a network of lunch rooms called "bufet" for the workers at various companies, and milk bars for the public.
 The majority of restaurants that survived the 1940s and 1950s were state-owned.
-Workplace lunch rooms promoted mostly inexpensive meals, including many soups, meatballs and pork chops, and staples such as placki ziemniaczane / kartoflane (potato pancakes), placki z jablkami (apple pancakes), kopytka (potato gnocchi), leniwe (farmer's cheese gnocchi served sweet), and pierogi.
+Workplace canteens promoted mostly inexpensive meals, including soups, meatballs and pork chops, and staples such as placki ziemniaczane / kartoflane (potato pancakes), placki z jablkami (apple pancakes), kopytka (potato gnocchi), leniwe (farmer's cheese gnocchi served as a sweet), and pierogi.
 A typical second course consisted of meat cutlet served with potatoes or buckwheat and surówka (raw, julienned vegetables).
 The popular Polish kotlet schabowy is a breaded cutlet similar to the Austrian Wiener schnitzel and the Italian and Spanish Milanesa.

 With time, the shortage economy led to scarcity of meat, coffee, tea, and other basic ingredients.
 Many products like chocolate, sugar, and meat were rationed, with a specific limit depending on social class and health requirements.
 Physical workers and pregnant women were generally entitled to more food products.
 Imports were restricted, so much of the food supply was domestic.
 Cuisine became homogeneous, to be a chef was no longer a prestigious profession, and for decades the country became basically disconnected from any foreign cuisine.
 Tropical fruits (such as citrus, banana, and pineapple) were available during holidays, while local fruits and vegetables were mostly seasonal but were available at private stands.
 For most of the year, people had to get by with only domestic winter fruit and vegetables: apples, plums, currants, onions, potatoes, cabbage, root vegetables, and frozen products.
-Other food products (of foreign origins) were available at markets at high prices.
+Other food products (of foreign origins) were seldom available at markets at high prices.